awesomemotive/wp-simple-pay-lite/stripe/README.txt

 * Added new filter to shortcode.
 * Updated Stripe PHP Library to 1.17.5.
 * Scripts and styles now only enqueued on posts and pages where required.
+* Added function to remove unwanted formatting in shortcodes.

 = 1.2.9 =